Youngkin sets special election to fill Rep. McEachin's seat

 Dale Sturdifen, a retired Virginia State Police officer and staffer for right-wing U.S. Rep. Bob Good, also confirmed his candidacy to the Richmond Times-Dispatch.

 The timing of the election means it will likely coincide with the waning days of the 2023 General Assembly session.
-Observers noted a McClellan victory could have implications for close votes on legislation in the state Senate, which Democrats narrowly control.
+Victory by a current General Assembly member could have implications for close votes on legislation, particularly in the state Senate, which Democrats narrowly control.

 McEachin, a lawyer in private practice known as an environmental and social justice advocate, was elected to his first term to the U.S. House in 2016 after serving in the General Assembly.
 Before his passing, he handily won reelection in November, defeating Benjamin.